stweeks-pdx/ECE571FixedPointAdder/doc/README.md

 zero, infinity, or not-a-number respectively.
 The AddendA, AddendB, and Result are all of type float, which is a packed struct representing the IEEE-754 single precision floating point number.
 Because it is packed, the user can either use the 32-bit number directly, or convert to a realshort using the provided package interfaces.
 The floating point adder recieves a clock and reset for an internal control system, but the system is not designed to operate around a set calculation period but instead relies on handshaking for the computation.
+The design does not support denormalized numbers.

+## SV Constructs Used
+For this design we made use of the follwoing System Verilog constructs: unique case, packed structs, classes, randomized constraints, coverage, enums, always_ff, and always_comb.

 ## Sub Components